 Because each school that participates in the federal Pell Grant program receives enough funding annually to pay the full amount of Pell Grants to eligible students, if you’re eligible, you’ll receive the full amount you qualify for — and, if you qualify for other student aid, this does not have an impact on your Pell Grant eligibility.

+Understanding Expected Family Contribution

 As mentioned earlier, your Expected Family Contribution (EFC) plays a role in what you’ll be awarded.
 This is an index used by college financial aid departments that allows them to calculate how much financial aid you’re eligible to receive if you attended their school.
 The financial aid departments make these calculations based upon information provided in your FAFSA.

-Don’t assume you won’t qualify based on what happened to someone else you know.
+There are many factors that go into financial aid decisions.
+Avoid assuming that you won’t qualify based on what happened to someone else you know.
 Perhaps you’re comparing income to income, as just one example, but you may have a bigger family or more people from your family may be attending college this year.

 Sometimes, students qualify for 150% of scheduled Pell Grants, and you might hear this referred to as “year-round Pell.”
 That’s because, sometimes, you can also receive Pell Grant funding during the summer semester.
 If this interests you, you’ll need to talk to your school’s financial aid department about the requirements for this type of Pell Grant.